 Example 1.
-David Pine purchased a car for \$18,500 (including sales tax) on January 6, 2001.
-In 2001, he used the car 70% for business purposes.
-A sample page from David's logbook is illustrated in Table 6.
+David Pine purchased a new car for \$24,500 (including sales tax) on January 6, 2004.
+In 2004, he used the car 70% for business purposes.
+A sample page from David's logbook is illustrated in Table 6-2.
 He records his business mileage (but not his personal miles) and expenses daily.

 David uses Form 2106 to claim actual car expenses.
 He completes Part II, Section A, as shown later on his illustrated form.
 He does not claim the section 179 deduction.
-He uses the MACRS double declining balance method (200% DB) to determine his depreciation deduction.
+He does claim the 50% special depreciation allowance and uses the MACRS double declining balance method (200% DB) to determine his depreciation deduction.